At Ironfire we champion making long lasting products which are also affordable and attractive.

 All about our renew, reuse and repair furniture.

-Our simple belief is that you don’t have to be an eco warrior to make sound, sustainable products.
 We set out to make Ironfire furniture stronger and better.
 Responsible, sustainable, environmentally friendly items that properly maintained last for a long time.
 Most important though – our furniture should be simple to repair, replace parts on and to refresh and update.
 It should be also made from replaceable materials sourced as close as possible to where it gets used.

 Making something once is surely the best and most simple route to less waste of natural materials.
 It’s not a perfect science though and we can always improve and don’t feel in any way that we have all the answers.
 We hand make Ironfire here in Wiltshire and any 3rd party manufacturing is done in the UK.